aaronimachuca/aaronimachuca.github.io/content/musings/drop-the-topster.md

 {{< summary "On Sunbather" >}}
 <p>
 And we're back to the despairing music.
 Deafheaven's one of the few bands I came across organically from an opening performance they did for Anthrax back in 2015.
 I actually really enjoyed their New Bermuda album they were touring for at the time, but little did I know the band had an even more grandiose project they had whipped up two years prior, and it only took me three years to discover it.
 On a summer evening after my freshman year in university, I took an impromptu trip to the Albany Bulb to do some soul-searching, or maybe just get away from my life for a little while.
 I can't remember what compelled me to give Sunbather a whirl, I just remember being suspended in absolute awe, every, single, minute of the album.
 I had once described Sunbather as being "what I imagine it's like to come to terms with your own death," and honestly I still think that's an apt description.
 Their signature blackgaze style, fusing black metal and shoegaze characteristics, presented on this album was a wild and ambitious idea that they somehow managed to pull off with flying colors.
 Dense walls of noise interupted by spoken word samples and clean guitar interludes bring forth this overwhelming prescence of searing bliss.
-I almost always play this album in its entirety every time I want to hear it because it doesn't feel right to _not_ immerse myself in the tapestry of the tracklist, seamlessly woven together in each subsequent song.
+I almost always play this album in its entirety every time I want to hear it because it doesn't feel right to <em>not</em> immerse myself in the tapestry of the tracklist, seamlessly woven together in each subsequent song.
 George Clarke's icy shrieks bleeds so well into the album's dreamy atmosphere that it makes me feel as though I'm flashing through a blurred slideshow of my memories, or a dream.
 And I wish the dream never ended.
 </p>

 5/5